puppetlabs/pxp-agent/README.md

 Modules can be configured by placing a configuration file in the `--modules-config-dir` named like `<module_name>.conf`.
-The content of a configuration file must be in JSON format and conform with the `configuration` entry of the module's metadata.
+The content of a configuration file must be in JSON format and conform with the `configuration` schema provided by the module's metadata, otherwise the module will not be loaded.

 ## Configuring the agent